MicroEJ/docs/VEEPortingGuide/uiBRS.rst

 Basic Principle
 ---------------

-The basic principle of the Graphics Engine's timeline can be symbolized by this illustration:
+This illustration symbolizes the basic principle of the Graphics Engine's timeline:

 .. image:: images/ui_brs_line4.png
       :width: 50%